bcgov/range-api/README.md

 # About My Range Application (MyRA) API

-The Range Mobile Pathfinder project is developing a suite of applications to support the sustainable management of cattle range on crown lands in British Columbia.
+The Range Mobile Pathfinder project is developing a suite of applications to support the sustainable management of rangelands in British Columbia.
 [Learn more about the Range Program](https://www.for.gov.bc.ca/hra/)

 ## Goals/Roadmap